 by Lauren Hurrell

 Football has the power to bring people together.
 With my family dotted all over the country and beyond, it is the one thing you can be watching from two different living rooms in two different languages, and still be seething with rage or moved with passion for.
-Whether it’s over a World Cup game, or my dad in Bristol chatting on the phone with my uncle in Spain about Plymouth Argyle.
+Whether it’s a World Cup final, or my dad in Bristol chatting on the phone with my uncle in Spain about Plymouth Argyle, it never goes away.

 Attending live football games throughout my life has been the pin that connects me with the men in my family, despite generations and geographical distance.
 In 2016, my family and I headed to Wembley to watch Plymouth Argyle against Wimbledon in the League Two play-off final.
 We lost 2-0, but the atmosphere had been unreal, and for me to have been one of the guys felt like something of an honour.